o365hq/o365hq.com/content/blog/Microsoft 365 Business.md

 Teams enables a free flow of conversation where the design team can collaborate and trade ideas in a single persistent chat.
-Teams is also perfect for lighthearted banter, with its support for GIFs and stickers.
+Teams is also perfect for light-hearted banter, with its support for GIFs and stickers.

 Another great Teams feature is that all team members can access their